RunMat

 GitHub

-write — Write numeric or text data to a remote host through a MATLAB-compatible tcpclient struct.
+write — Write numeric or text payloads to TCP client connections with MATLAB-compatible encoding behavior.

 • write(t, data) converts data to unsigned 8-bit integers (the MATLAB default) and sends the bytes to the peer.
 The return value is the number of elements written when the caller requests an output argument.